Tanz0rz/haxe-fmod/extension/haxe/platforms-html5.md

 ```

 ## Via callbacks
-verdict: cannot file callbacks run on FMOD's file threads and custom file systems are not exposed, fetch the bytes yourself and hand them to StudioSystem.loadBankMemory
+verdict: cannot file callbacks run on FMOD's file threads and custom file systems are not exposed.
+Fetch the bytes yourself and hand them to StudioSystem.loadBankMemory

 ## Via callbacks#2
-verdict: cannot file callbacks run on FMOD's file threads and custom file systems are not exposed, fetch the bytes yourself and hand them to StudioSystem.loadBankMemory
+verdict: cannot file callbacks run on FMOD's file threads and custom file systems are not exposed.
+Fetch the bytes yourself and hand them to StudioSystem.loadBankMemory

 ## Via callbacks#3
-verdict: cannot file callbacks run on FMOD's file threads and custom file systems are not exposed, fetch the bytes yourself and hand them to StudioSystem.loadBankMemory
+verdict: cannot file callbacks run on FMOD's file threads and custom file systems are not exposed.
+Fetch the bytes yourself and hand them to StudioSystem.loadBankMemory

 ## CPU Overhead
-verdict: library jaxe.js does this at init, it reads the driver's rate with getDriverInfo and passes it to setSoftwareFormat when the sampleRate setting is 0 (the default), a game that wants another rate passes FmodManager.Initialize({sampleRate: 48000}) or sets -D haxefmod_sample_rate and reads the rate in use from CoreSystem.getSoftwareFormat()
+verdict: library jaxe.js does this at init.
+It reads the driver's rate with getDriverInfo and passes it to setSoftwareFormat when the sampleRate setting is 0 (the default).
+A game that wants another rate passes FmodManager.Initialize({sampleRate: 48000}) or sets -D haxefmod_sample_rate.
+CoreSystem.getSoftwareFormat() reports the rate in use

 ## Audio Stability (Stuttering)
 verdict: bound